Holyoke’s Health Metrics

 DESE Expectation for Learning Model

-DESE also advises that we continue to look at multiple weeks of data before shifting to learning models and that is what we are doing.
-The Centers for Disease Control (CDC) and the World Health Organization (WHO) recommend that test positivity rates <5% is what is encouraged to open schools as well as additional research from the Harvard’s Global Health Institute which recommends an additional accommodation or recommendation of <3% of positivity rates.
+DESE also advises us that we continue to look at multiple weeks of data before shifting to learning models and that is what we are doing.

-We remain committed to following guidance from DESE and public health officials and the continued implementation of established health and safety protocols.
+As we consider more in-classroom learning opportunities for students, we remain committed to following guidance from DESE and public health officials and the continued implementation of established health and safety protocols.
 The community is encouraged to continue taking advantage of the free testing centers and continue safety efforts, especially wearing face coverings, washing them frequently, social distancing, and hand washing.
+More information.